inmanta/inmanta-core/docs/resource_sets/resource_sets.rst

 **********************************
 Resource sets and partial compile
 **********************************
 To support constant scalability resource sets can be used.
-Without the use of those, each time a  service is added, updated or removed, the entire model is recompiled.
+Without the use of those, each time a resource is added, updated or removed, the entire model is recompiled.
-By using resource sets, the resources managed by the inmanta server will be aware about the service they belong to.
+By using resource sets, the resources managed by the inmanta server can be grouped in resource sets.
-This allows to perform a certain action (e.g. dry-run, repair run) only on the resources of a specific service.
+This allows to perform a certain action (e.g. dry-run, repair run) only on the resources of a specific resource sets.
 Compiling only some resource sets and not all the resources is called a partial compile.

 Resource sets